top of page

 A BRIEF HISTORY OF HUDSON MEMORIAL PRESBYTERIAN CHURCH

-• In June 1, 1956, the Presbyterian Urban Council of Raleigh (PCUR) paid $10,000 for five acres of land on Six Forks Road, five miles from downtown Raleigh, for a Presbyterian church.
+• In June 1, 1956, the Presbyterian Urban Council of Raleigh (PUCR) paid $10,000 for five acres of land on Six Forks Road, five miles from downtown Raleigh, for a Presbyterian church.

 • On January 13, 1957, the first meeting was held for those interested in starting a Presbyterian church.
-Services and Sunday School were held at Millbrook and Albert Root Schools.
+Services and Sunday School were held at Millbrook and Aldert Root Schools.

 • On October 1, 1957, Frank Lemmon began his ministry as the first pastor.